JetSetIlly/Gopher2600/README.md

 <img src=".screenshots/arm_disasm.png" width="300" alt="ARM7 last execution
 window"/>

-The summary at the foot of the window can be used to help you undestand the performance of the Thumb program.
-In particular, the Flash/SRAM percentages tell the relative time spent addressing Flash and SRAM during N and S cycles.
-Because SRAM is faster than Flash, ideally, the amount of time spent in Flash is near zero.

-Also note the `Goto` button.
-This is a [rewind](#rewind) shortcut that takes the emulation to the point where the ARM program last executed.
+The `Goto` button wil [rewind](#rewind) the emulation to the point where the ARM program last executed.

+The `Save` button will write a copy of the disassembly to a file in the working directory.

 ### ARM Preferences